 - Paranoia is a comedic game set in a dystopia run by an insane computer.
-The missions are supposed to end badly due to the massive number of conflicting goals and agendas handed to the players and each player is given a six pack of backup clones as a result.
+The missions are supposed to end badly due to the massive number of conflicting goals and agendas handed to the players, and each player is given a six pack of backup clones as a result.
 A good game of Paranoia will result in everyone dying at least once before the group even makes it to the initial mission briefing.

 - Mutants & Masterminds by default strongly discourages this in a couple of ways.
-The genre calls for cooperation and do-gooding, the players can't loot each others stuff (your regular equipment/power devices have to be paid for with your build points even if given to you by or stolen from another player though they can lend you their equipment temporarily) and by default its impossible to accidentally kill your opponents (though the game has optional rules to support more lethal play styles reflecting darker comic book genres and eras).
+The genre calls for cooperation and do-gooding, the players can't loot each other's stuff (your regular equipment/power devices have to be paid for with your build points even if given to you by or stolen from another player, though they can lend you their equipment temporarily), and by default it's impossible to accidentally kill your opponents (though the game has optional rules to support more lethal play styles reflecting darker comic book genres and eras).

 - Dungeons & Dragons is in the middle.
-Challenges are built on the assumption of a balanced party that generally cooperates so opportunistic killing is discouraged but killing a teammate will generally yield the best loot to challenge ratio and the system allows players to play characters of any moral or ethical bent.
+Challenges are built on the assumption of a balanced party that generally cooperates, so opportunistic killing is discouraged, but killing a teammate will generally yield the best loot-to-challenge ratio and the system allows players to play characters of any moral or ethical bent.

 - Left 4 Dead is a cooperative game where you and three others team up and push through hordes of zombies to reach safe houses and then an escape vehicle.
 Friendly fire is enabled at all times (except on Easy) in order to encourage players to not blindly shoot at everything in front of them and to duck down while standing in front of other players.
 Griefers will usually shoot at another player until they're incapacitated and then shoot at them some more until they die.
-This is almost commonplace on Expert difficulty since all friendly fire damage is full, so a single shotgun blast at close range is enough to take down someone.
+This is almost commonplace on Expert difficulty since all friendly fire damage is full, so a single shotgun blast at close range is enough to take someone down.

 - It's also just as common to find griefers in the actual Versus mode where griefers playing as survivors can simply kill off their teammates and basically screwed their team out of a potential victory since Versus mode doesn't allow survivors to respawn.